The Easier Way to Select Pump Tubing: Just Use “STAMP”

-The acronym is short for size, temperature, application, media and pressure, but there is more detail for each letter, which is outlined in this guide.
+Each letter refers to a critical component of the selection process: "size, temperature, application, media and pressure," but there is more detail for each letter, which is outlined in this guide.

 There is always the ID, OD and wall to be considered with size, but cut lengths are also an important factor often forgotten.
 ID, OD and wall play a tremendous factor in pressure and vacuum ratings and must be considered in the decision.
 The tolerances are also a concern for leak points and critical dimensions of the design.
 Understanding the end users connection options will help assure a proper fit and elimination of problems later in the process.